dwbapst/gedit-restore-tabs/README.markdown

 This is a plugin for [Gedit][1], the official text editor of the GNOME desktop environment.

+This version was forked from Rael Gugelmin Cunha's branch (https://github.com/raelgc/gedit-restore-tabs) and merged with edits from Kasual (branch: https://github.com/Kasual/gedit-restore-tabs) to fix Python3 support.

 This plugin is for Gedit versions 3 and above (including 3.8 and 3.10, included in Ubuntu 14.04).

 **This plugin is NOT compatible with Gedit 2.x**.